Hunters Education Courses

 Hunter education graduates receive a certificate that is accepted in every state, Canadian Province, and Mexico.

-All Activity are scheduled to be held at the Oconomowoc Sportman’s Club
+All Activities will held at the Oconomowoc Sportsman’s Club Grounds and Clubhouse.

 Those enrolled in the Hunters Ed classes must acquire a DNR Customer Number by calling 1-888-936-7463.
 You may also get a DNR Customer Number by clicking here.